vintasoftware/django-react-boilerplate/README.md

 - Setup [editorconfig](http://editorconfig.org/), [prospector](https://prospector.landscape.io/en/master/) and [ESLint](http://eslint.org/) in the text editor you will use to develop.

 ### Running the project
+- Open a command line window and go to the project's directory.
 - `pipenv install --dev`
 - `npm install`
 - `npm run start`
+- Open another command line window and go to the project's directory.
 - `pipenv shell`
 - `python manage.py runserver`